cleav31/Supply-Chain-Data-Pipeline/README.md

 ## Skills

 ## Data Dictionary
-  - All the cilumns in the table
+  - All the columns in the table
   - Data Types
   - Allowed Values
   - Description